Chelsea Bremner: 2020

-2021–2022
+2021–22

 In November 2021, Bremner signed with Matatū for the inaugural season of Super Rugby Aupiki.

 Bremner was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She made her international debut against Australia on 6 June 2022 at Tauranga.
 She made the team again for a two-test series against the Wallaroos for the Laurie O'Reilly Cup in August.

 Bremner was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.
 She scored the opening try against Wales in their second pool game.

-2023
+2023–25

 In 2023, She transferred from Matatū and signed with the Chiefs Manawa for the second year of the Super Rugby Aupiki competition.
 She scored her first try on her debut for Chiefs Manawa in their first round victory over Hurricanes Poua.

+Bremner was named among the 34 contracted players for the Black Ferns as they prepared for the 2025 Rugby World Cup that was to be held in England.
+In July, she made the starting line up in her sides 21–52 victory over Canada at the Pacific Four Series in Ottawa.

+In July 2025, she was named in the Black Ferns side to the Women's Rugby World Cup.